GTSL-UC/PY-C-DES/README.md

    Changing the compressor properties in the '8st-des' files is very easy.
 Just change any value or setting your heart desires for your current work or project.
 PY-C-DES can currently work with up to 9 stages in a compressor.
 Future updates should allow for more.

+   If using the perfect gas assumption, the ratio of specific heats and Gas Constant will need to be changed for the desired fluid in the .tci file.